 However, I will outline some of the best places to find inventory that is usually cheap enough for a good profit margin below.

 Thrift stores are a great place to find inexpensive items that can be resold.
+Here’s an entire post about thrift store flipping.
 The best part about thrift store inventory is how different it can be.
 You never know what you’re going to come across when shopping at your local thrift store or even how much they’ll charge for an item.
 Some thrift stores are insanely expensive, while others are ridiculously cheap.

 The great thing about shopping at thrift shops is that the people pricing them don’t usually look up each item to see what their resale value is.
 Their goal is to get the item sold so you can often find items for $3-$10 that can sell for sometimes 5 or 10 times what you paid.